ULHPC/tutorials/gpu/openacc/OpenACC-Tutorial/README.md

 #### Ways to accelerate applications on the GPU

 * Libraries: easy to use with very limited knowledge with GPU programming
-      - cuBLAS, cuFFT, CUDA Math Library, etc,.
+      - cuBLAS, cuFFT, CUDA Math Library, etc.
 * Directive based programming model: will accelerate the application with using directives in the existing code
       - OpenACC and OpenMP (might be applicable in the future)
 * Programming languages: low level programming languages that will further optimize the application on the accelerator
-      - CUDA, OpenCL, etc,.
+      - CUDA, OpenCL, etc.

 #### Compilers and directives (only few of them listed in here)